steevLP/JS-Server-Framework/readme.md

   Console.log('Your code here please');
 }
 ```
-Not really difficult right?
+Not difficult right?
-well then good luck and happy coding with it :D
+well, then good luck and happy coding :D